History of The American Legion

 The American Legion was chartered by Congress in 1919 as a patriotic veterans organization.
 Focusing on service to veterans, servicemembers and communities, the Legion evolved from a group of war-weary veterans of World War I into one of the most influential nonprofit groups in the United States.
 Membership swiftly grew to over 1 million, and local posts sprang up across the country.
-Today, membership stands at nearly 2 million in more than 13,000 posts worldwide.
-The posts are organized into 55 departments: one each for the 50 states, along with the District of Columbia, Puerto Rico, France, Mexico and the Philippines.
+Today, membership stands at over 1.6 million in more than 12,000 posts worldwide.
+The posts are organized into 55 departments: one each for the 50 states, along with the District of Columbia, Puerto Rico, France, Latin America and the Philippines.

 1919